-03/09/2005 - Ramush Haradinaj was handed over to The Hague after resigning from his position as Kosovo Prime Minister the previous day.4 The indictment against former Kosovo Liberation Army commander Haradinaj and two of his subordinates (Lahi Brahimaj and Idriz Balaj, who turned themselves in with Haradinaj) cites charges of war crimes perpetrated against Serbs, other minorities, and Albanians in Kosovo in 1998.
+03/09/2005 - Ramush Haradinaj arrived at The Hague after resigning from his position as Kosovo Prime Minister the previous day.
+The indictment against former Kosovo Liberation Army commander Haradinaj and two of his subordinates (Lahi Brahimaj and Idriz Balaj, who turned themselves in with Haradinaj) cites charges of war crimes perpetrated against Serbs and others in Kosovo in 1998.

 03/07/2005 - Gen. Momcilo Perisic, former Chief of the General Staff of the Yugoslav Army, surrendered to The Hague.
 He is charged with 13 counts of crimes allegedly committed in Sarajevo, Zagreb, and Srebrenica.
-His indictment is for individual criminal responsibility and command authority over the Yugoslav Army.